Durable, tough, and long-lasting tumbling media with no abrasive

 The high-density isotropic finishing media has slight cutting power.

-It is made with superfine alumina powder and sintered at 1600 Celsius degree high-temperature oven.
+It is made with superfine alumina powder and sintered at a 1600-degree Celsius high-temperature oven.

 With the micro-crystalline fused alumina structure, it is sturdy and durable.

 Isotropic finishing media plays a vital role in the Tribo finishing process.

 Because of its low attrition rate, isotropic finishing media leaves a minimal residue after finishing the cycle.
 Meanwhile, it dramatically reduces wastewater treatment.

 The isotropic superfinishing process (also called the ISF process) is a chemically accelerated vibratory mass finishing process.